ichal6/ichal6/README.md

 <img src=""
 </div> -->

-Java, Spring, Python, Angular, TypeScript, PostgreSQL, C, Assembly.
+Java, Spring, Python, Angular, TypeScript, PostgreSQL, C, Assembly, PHP.
 I try to use a SOLID principles, Design Patterns, clean code.

+I have implemented CI/CD to my projects: FTM ([server](https://github.com/ichal6/Follow-the-money-server) and [client](https://github.com/ichal6/Follow-the-money-Client) side).

 I program for myself and for my studies.

-I currently learn PHP and implement CI/CD to my projects: FTM ([server](https://github.com/ichal6/Follow-the-money-server) and [client](https://github.com/ichal6/Follow-the-money-Client) side).

 In the future I want to learn WebSocket and Electron framework